Highlights of the Program

 - Integrating real-time statistical leak detection within existing SCADA systems to enhance CO₂ pipeline safety and reliability

-- Showcasing expertise in continuous monitoring across varied operating conditions, including dense-phase CO₂ transport
+- Expertise in continuous monitoring across varied operating conditions, including dense-phase CO₂ transport

 - Highlighting key lessons from deployment projects covering requirements, configuration, and validated field performance